lamualfa/routify-carbon/README.md

 # routify-carbon

-Use IBM Carbon Framework in Routify.
+Use IBM Carbon Framework in Routify with Vite.
 What is Carbon? see [IBM Carbon](https://www.carbondesignsystem.com/) for more informations.

 ## Installation